 Physiotherapy Treatment for Scoliosis

 At the initial consultation a full specialist physiotherapy assessment is carried out with each patient to establish the most appropriate treatment, according to their spinal flexibility, age and the patient's main concerns.
-At this initial session a postural programme and an individual exercise programme will be proscribed so that treatment can start immediately.
+At this initial session a postural programme and an individual exercise programme will be prescribed so that treatment can start immediately.

 These specialist physiotherapy techniques work in tandem with the Gensingen Brace by Dr Weiss®, normalising the posture through static, dynamic and stabilising control and by utilising gravity to the body’s advantage in gaining and maintaining spinal corrections through over-correction.

 The programmes are not general physiotherapy as there is no evidence that general physiotherapy is any benefit to scoliosis patients.
 These programmes are curve-pattern specific and are individual to the patients’ own postural compensations and flexibility to manage, geared to address the patients main concern– they are bespoke for each patient.
 Exercises can help to improve the length of the asymmetrical muscles, reduce rotational humps and prominences and prevent curve progression.
 In small immature curves the exercises have shown to help reduce the deformity (reduce the Cobb angle) without bracing.